 Unfortunately, third-party or alternative options don’t matter these days.
 Sadly, they’re excluded from major platforms and the debates.
 So there’s no point discussing those options.

-Is politics the answer?
 The solution to political issues: Decentralization

 Based on what I believe in and read upon, the choices we have are horrible.
 It goes to show that we don’t have the best system in the world anymore.
 More so, there really is no political solution to our problems.